rrussoneu/RPi_Home/README.md

 - Medium To Longer Term:
     - Use a hosted database for a central source of data / make API
-    - Make a dashboard for computer with graphs, command options, etc.
     - Create a mobile app, specifically for an old phone to use as a remote control